VergeGroup/UserDefaultsSnapshot/README.md

 }
 ```

+> 💎
+As mention that above, this object is just a schema like a proxy to access UserDefaults (technically UserDefaults dictionary represented)
+The specified key would be used to read and write directly.
+This means we can start and stop using this library anytime!
+And no needs to projects all of the keys on UserDefaults.
+We only project the keys which we want to put on the snapshot.
+And we can create multiple schemas for each use-case.

 ### Attributes

 * `Property` - A non optional value property, returns the initialized value if UserDefautls returns nil.